 Malta citizenship: conditions for investors

-Since 2020, the Maltese legislation allows wealthy people and their family members to apply for citizenship by naturalisation for exceptional services by direct investment.
+From 2020, the Maltese legislation allows wealthy people and their family members to apply for citizenship by naturalisation for exceptional services by direct investment.

 - To get and retain a residence permit.
 It is allowed to apply for citizenship 12 or 36 months after getting a residency card.
 An investor chooses the period.
 The shorter the period, the higher the amount of the investment is.

-- To fulfil the investment conditions.
+- To fulfil all of the investment conditions.

 Investment for obtaining Malta citizenship